In this article:

 Recommended Browser

-We recommend using the latest version of Google Chrome browser to browse TE4W.
+We recommend using the latest version of Google Chrome browser to browse TEF.

 DirectConnect